What is chronic fatigue?

 No one really knows the cause of chronic fatigue, but our opinion at Kotsanis Institute of Functional Medicine is that this is a lifestyle illness.
 After the post-industrial revolution in the United States, there was a change in dietary habits, food supply, exposure to chemicals, and stress levels, to name a few.
 Living with chronic fatigue today can make every daily task seem like it takes all of your energy to get things done.
 Sometimes this chronic fatigue can last for years if left untreated.

-Board-certified otolaryngologist and certified clinical nutritionist Dr. Constantine Kotsanis understands how this can be detrimental to your health and livelihood.
+Our skilled team of physicians understands how this can be detrimental to your health and livelihood.
 We offer consultations and health evaluations at our office in Grapevine, TX to patients of all ages.
 When the body ecology breaks down, our solution at Kotsanis Institute is to test function, address any malfunctioning organs or hormones, adjust nutrition, deal with infections, cleanse the body, and then do what we can to rebuild the immune system.
-Find out more in a one-on-one consultation with Dr. Kotsanis by requesting an appointment today.
+Find out more in a one-on-one consultation by requesting an appointment today.

 Defining Your chronic fatigue